 Proxly: Was a platform for businesses and developers to build mobile experiences powered by proximity and contextual relevance.
 Failed to monetise.
-Solvent closure
+Solvent closure, founders now employed elsewhere.

 Captive Media: Despite building a 100+ portfolio of venues, DOOH (Digital Out of Home) advertising is not yet widely recognised as a medium by the industry.
 A case of a startup that was too early; spent time/cash in educating the multiple stakeholders between brands and their potential consumers; was probably subscale and thus investors stopped funding.
 Various exit options were investigated unsuccessfully.
 Solvent closure

 e-Go aeroplanes: Prototype flew in 2013.
-However, the UK market size was not big enough at the low volume sales price for shareholders to support entry into other markets, in order to get production to a sufficient level to reduce pricing and hence increase volumes.
+However, the UK market size was not big enough (low margins generated by low volume manufacture) for shareholders to support entry into other markets.
+The other markets (eg USA) would have increased production to a sufficient level to reduce sales prices and increase margins.
 Solvent closure and sale to one of the founders.